automl/jahs_bench_201/README.md

 python -m jahs_bench_examples.minimal
 ```
 This should randomly sample a configuration, and display both the sampled configuration and the result of querying the
 surrogate for that configuration.
-Note: Some MacOS users experience issues with the XGBoost library we use, currently, we are investigating further.
+Note: We have recently discovered that XGBoost - the library used for our surrogate models - can suffer from some incompatibility issues with MacOS.
+Users who run into such an issue may consult [this](https://github.com/automl/jahs_bench_201/issues/6) discussion for details.

 ## Using the Benchmark